MSSA's 2023 Legislative Agenda

 The Issue:

-• An estimated 70% of all workplace violence incidents are experienced by HHS professionals.
+• An estimated 70% of all workplace safety incidents are experienced by HHS professionals.

 • HHS workers are nearly five times more likely to be assaulted than other workers.

-• Incidents of workplace violence have dramatically increased over the last decade.
+• Incidents of workplace safety have dramatically increased over the last decade.

-• Most workplace violence happens in community-based settings and client homes.
+• Most workplace safety incidents happen in community-based settings and client homes.

-• Rising rates of workplace violence against health care and social service workers has been exacerbated by the COVID-19 pandemic.
+• Rising rates of workplace safety incidents against health care and social service workers have been exacerbated by the COVID-19 pandemic.

 • Organizations that invest in occupational safety perform better, reduce burnout and turnover, and help workers do their jobs more effectively.